ChernayaKoshka/EasyHttp/README.md

 Let's break that down, shall we?:

 1. All of the _inputs_ are either `unit` or an anonymous record in this example.
 Named records work as well, but the anonymous record syntax may be more convenient.
-   * This is because (currently), the only accepted function definitions have a single input (a record or unit type) and a single output (any JSON serializable object).
-This choice was made in order to support JSON payloads and query string serialization.
+   * This is because (currently), the only accepted function definitions have a single input (a record or unit type) and a single output (any JSON serializable object _or string_).
+This choice was made in order to support JSON payloads, query string serialization, as well as general response body retrieval.
 2. The _name_ of a function is purely for the caller's benefit
 3. `SerializationOverride` is an attribute that takes an enum with one of two values:
    1. `ESerializationType.Json`, this will serialize the function input to JSON